 I have been involved in Thai pillow making for years.
-(Please see my post: Confessions of an International Thai Pillow Dealer) Over time, many pillow makers and their families have become friends of my family.
+Over time, many pillow makers and their families have become friends of my family.
 This short tutorial is my attempt to introduce this wonderful, old Siamese handicraft to those interested in the culture and tradition of Thai pillows.
 Enjoy

 This tutorial will introduce you to the many shapes and sizes of Thai pillows, mats and mattresses.
 I’ll show you how they’re made and the difference between a quality Thai pillow and a bad one.